delher/EclipSky/README.md

 Clicking on the map will show the conditions at the five weather stations nearest the click.

-Clicking on the weather station marker will reveal the station's ID and the time since the condition report was generated.
+Moving the mouse over or tapping/clicking on a weather station marker will reveal the station's ID and the time since the condition report was generated.

-The reports can be filtered using the selector to limit the reports to sunny, mostly sunny or better, etc.
+The reports can be filtered using the selector under the map to limit the reports to sunny, mostly sunny or better, etc.

 ## Credits
 Google Map API